FoxLee/fox-4e-styling/README.md

 * Makes heavy use of "tooltip" messages to assist in editing.
 * Every piece of visible text (aside from user entry of course) should be translation-ready.
 * Uses core item styling for on-sheet item summaries.
-* Includes a new d20 cursor to make it clear which labels will "roll" an item (send it to chat) vs expand/configure.
+* Includes a new d20 cursor to make it clear which labels will "roll" an item/send it to chat, vs expand/configure.

 ### Core style NPC sheet
 A new NPC sheet based on the official, deliciously compact 4e monster stat blocks we know and love!